ngendah/learn-kubernetes/README.md

 It's composed of a collection programs which work together to automate the process of building, deploying and managing of container applications on available computing resources.
 This is accomplished by the fact that kubernetes offers a single unified view of all the available computing resources.

-Before embarking on the hands-on tutorial of Kubernetes, let's first understand the various parts/terms that forms the Kubernetes world.
+Before embarking on the hands-on tutorial of Kubernetes, let's first understand the main components that forms the Kubernetes world.

-### Terms
+### Components

   a.
 Pod